drlambert117/Honeybee-App/README.md

 ## Viewing the app
-If you would like to view this app on your phone, download the free Ionic View app at https://view.ionic.io/.
+If you would like to view this app on your phone, download the free <a href="https://view.ionic.io/">Ionic View app</a>.
 Then go to "Preview Shared App" and enter the app ID: 7b989d13.